 C. Maintain and provide adequate safety measures at the plant at all times.

-The Department reserves the right to retest all materials that have been tested and accepted at the source of supply before their incorporation into the Work.
-After the approved materials have been delivered to the site, the Department may reject all materials that when retested do not meet the requirements of the Contract Documents.
+The LPA reserves the right to retest all materials that have been tested and accepted at the source of supply before their incorporation into the Work.
+After the approved materials have been delivered to the site, the LPA may reject all materials that when retested do not meet the requirements of the Contract Documents.

 106.05 Storage of Materials.
 Properly store all materials to ensure the preservation of their quality and fitness for the Work.
 The Engineer may re-inspect stored materials before their incorporation into the Work, even though they were approved before storage.
 Locate stored materials to facilitate their prompt inspection.
 The Contractor may use approved portions of the Project Right-of-Way for storage; however, if any additional space is required, the Contractor must provide it at the Contractor’s expense.
 Do not use private property for storage purposes without written permission from the owner or lessee.
 If requested by the Engineer, furnish copies of the written permission.
-Restore all storage sites to their original condition at no expense to the Department.
-The Contractor and property owner will hold the Department harmless from claims that may arise from their contract or permission statement.
+Restore all storage sites to their original condition at no expense to the LPA.
+The Contractor and property owner will hold the LPA harmless from claims that may arise from their contract or permission statement.
 This subsection does not apply to the stripping and storing of topsoil, or to other materials salvaged from the Work.

-Areas used to Store Materials shall conform to .
+Areas used to Store Materials shall conform to 107.10.